kevinlin95/2DAdventure/README.md

-# HumansVsGoblinsGame
-2D RPG
+#2DAdventure

-Play as a human, obtain items, destroy goblins, level up in this open world rpg!
+Slay monsters, obtain items, finish quests in this open world RPG.
 Thanks for playing!